mu-semtech/mu-project/TUTORIALS.md

         mail = mail_helpers.load_mail(uri)
         if 'uuid' in mail.keys():
             mail_helpers.send_mail(mail, EMAIL_ADDRESS, EMAIL_PWD)
+        else:
+            helpers.log(f"Either no mail found or not ready: {mail}")

+    return "ok"
 ```

 To test this you can send a POST request similar to this one to your local mu.semte.ch application on http://localhost/mails: